AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 # How to migrate your mobile application from SDK v4 to Adobe Experience Platform SDK {#sdkv4-migration}

-[!IMPORTANT]
+>[!IMPORTANT]
 >
+> The migration process is irreversible.
+>
-> The migration process is a irreversible.
-Please read the document carefully before performing it.
+> Please read the document carefully before starting the migration of your mobile application SDK V4 to Adobe Experience Platform SDK.

 ## About the SDK V4 migration